SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Familial isolated hyperparathyroidism

-Mutations in the CASR gene have been found in some people with familial isolated hyperparathyroidism, a condition characterized by overactivity of the parathyroid glands (primary hyperparathyroidism).
-Primary hyperparathyroidism disrupts the normal balance of calcium in the blood, which can lead to kidney stones, thinning of the bones (osteoporosis), nausea, vomiting, high blood pressure (hypertension), weakness, and fatigue in people with familial isolated hyperparathyroidism.
-This condition is caused by changes to one copy of the gene in each cell.
-The CASR gene mutations associated with this condition change single amino acids in the CaSR protein.
-These genetic changes are called inactivating mutations because the altered CaSR protein is less sensitive to calcium and therefore requires an abnormally high concentration of calcium to trigger signaling.
-As a result, parathyroid hormone is produced even when the concentration of calcium in the blood is elevated, allowing the calcium levels to continue to rise.
-In addition, parathyroid cells may proliferate without control, which occasionally causes enlargement of the parathyroid glands in people with familial isolated hyperparathyroidism.
-Overproduction of parathyroid hormone from these abnormal glands may further stimulate the release of calcium into the blood.
+The CASR gene variants that cause familial isolated hyperparathyroidism lead to the substitution of one amino acid for another in the CaSR protein.
+This causes cells to produce an altered version of the CaSR protein that is less sensitive to calcium and requires higher levels of calcium to trigger signaling.
+As a result, parathyroid hormone is produced even when calcium in the blood is elevated, allowing the calcium levels to continue to rise.
+In addition, parathyroid cells may proliferate in an uncontrolled way, which causes enlargement (hyperplasia) of the parathyroid glands in people with familial isolated hyperparathyroidism.
+The overproduction of parathyroid hormone from these abnormal glands may further stimulate the release of calcium into the blood.
 The high levels of calcium cause the signs and symptoms of familial isolated hyperparathyroidism.

 More About This Health Condition